MicahCarrick/gedit-source-code-browser/README.markdown

 Requirements
 ------------

-This plugins is for Gedit 3 and is **not compatible with Gedit 2.x**.
+This plugins is for Gedit 40.

 The Gedit Source Code Browser plugin uses
 [Exuberant Ctags](http://ctags.sourceforge.net/) to parse symbols